 |•||Running Overlay Upgrade a Second Time|

-The overlay upgrade procedure is currently available only for the JasperReports Server Commercial edition installed with the WAR file and only with the Apache Tomcat application server.
+JasperReports server now has an overlay upgrade procedure.
+For now, this is only available with JasperReports Server Commercial edition installed with the WAR file and only with the Apache Tomcat application server.

-The overlay upgrade supports upgrading from JasperReports Server versions 7.1 and later to JasperReports Server 7.9.
+The overlay upgrade supports upgrading from the following JasperReports Server versions:

 Although the overlay upgrade does offer a rollback feature, you should always back up your database and application before upgrading.

-This section uses a 7.1 to 7.9 upgrade as an example.
+This section will use a 4.0 to 5.6 upgrade as an example.

 These are the general steps used in this section:

-(The overlay tool will automatically back up your war file and ask if you've backed up your database.)
+(The overlay tool will additionally back up your war file automatically and ask you if you have backed up your database.)

-The overlay upgrade procedure will help you to identify any modifications or extensions you've made to your JasperReports Server instance.
+The overlay upgrade procedure will assist you in handling any custom modifications or extensions that you have made to your JasperReports Server instance.

-It's always best practice to back up your application and database before upgrading.
+Best practice is to always back up your application and database before upgrading.

-First back up your JasperReports Server WAR file and jasperserver database so you can restore them if necessary.
-Perform these steps from the command line in a Windows or Linux shell.
+First you must backup your JasperReports Server WAR file and jasperserver database so that they can be restored in case there is a problem with the upgrade.
+These steps are performed from the command line in a Windows or Linux shell.